 Sensory neuron development and repair

-Sensory neurons form elaborately branched peripheral axon arbors in the skin that detect pain and touch stimuli.
+Sensory neurons form elaborately peripheral axon arbors in the skin that detect pain and touch stimuli.
 Zebrafish sensory axons grow rapidly and are the most superficial and earliest born neurons in the animal, making them ideal for live imaging and addressing universal questions about cellular processes in neurons.
-Our developmental studies have revealed how axons partition sensory territories in the skin, identified a pathway guiding axons to the skin, and revealed how sensory neurons remodel during metamorphosis.
-Using a laser to precisely cut axons, we have developed methods to study neuronal damage responses in live animals, revealing celllular processes and molecular pathways regulating axon degeneration and regeneration.
-Recently, we have begun studying how cytoskeletal organization regulates the elaborate morphologies of sensory axon arbors.
+Our developmental studies have revealed how axons partition sensory territories in the skin, identified a pathway guiding axons to the skin, revealed how sensory neurons remodel during metamorphosis, and characterized axon caliber dynamics during development.
+Using a laser to precisely cut axons, we developed methods to study neuronal damage responses in live animals, revealing celllular processes and molecular pathways regulating axon degeneration and regeneration.

 Neuron-skin cell interactions